 Why are hotel bars generally better for parents?
-Probably because they don’t get too crazy.
-Unless you’re in the Meatpacking District.
-(Side note: the Meatpacking District needs to get its sh*t together).
-Hotel bars also tend to be better-maintained and less exclusive.
-The Marlton is an excellent example of this.
+Mostly, because they don’t get too crazy.
+They also tend to be better-maintained and less exclusive.
+The bar at the Marlton is the perfect example.
 It’s a very nice, cozy space spread out over a few different rooms.
-There’s a fireplace, some couches, and even some diner-style booths along the wall.
+There’s a fireplace, some couches, and some diner-style booths in the main bar area.

 Just inside the unmarked entrance of this fancy hotel in the Met Life Tower, there’s a nice and mellow lobby bar.
-You’ll find some couches, chairs, some low coffee tables, and relaxed/upscale vibes.
-Order one of the signature (very pricey) cocktails and slouch into a low leather sofa while your parents ask when you’re getting married and why you haven’t gotten married yet.
+You’ll find some couches, chairs, low coffee tables, and a relaxed/upscale atmosphere.
+Order one of the signature (very pricey) cocktails and hang out on a leather sofa while your parents ask when you’re getting married and why you haven’t gotten married yet.

-Casellula is a place to have wine and cheese in excess.
-There’s a lot of both here, and your parents are going to be into that - because at a certain age you wise up and realize that you can buy happiness, and it comes in the form of wine and cheese.
+Casellula is where you have wine and cheese in excess.
+Your parents will be into it, because they probably like both of these things.
 Grab a table in this space that feels like a gallery or a French cafe, and hang out for a few hours.
 If you parents happen to be staying in Midtown, it’s one of your best options.

-Ardesia isn’t far from Casellula, and it’s also a wine bar with small plates - but it’s good for different situations.
-Come here for a drink with some parents who consider themselves relevant.
-Maybe your mom’s internet history contains Gilt.com or your dad recently discovered skinny ties and now he won’t look back.
+Ardesia isn’t far from Casellula, and it’s also a wine bar with small plates - but it’s good for different situations, such as a drink with some parents who are kind of cool.
+Maybe your mom knows what Yeezys are and your dad recently discovered skinny ties, and now he won’t look back.
 Great.
 Bring them here.
 Ardesia is a modern wine bar, and you can tell they put some effort into the build-out.
-Believe or not, the drinks are also affordable.
+The drinks are also pretty affordable.

 If your parents watch the Food Network, take them here.
 It’s across the way from Le Bernardin, and it’s from the same owners.
 Unlike Le Bernardin, however, you don’t have to spend over $500 here to have a good time.
 (Although you definitely can, if that’s what you’re looking to do.)
 Get a reasonably priced glass of wine and sit on a couch with your parents.
-It’ll remind them of spending time with you at home, and you sort of owe them that.
+It’ll remind them of all those hours of quality time with you at home, but better.

 The Modern is a fancy restaurant inside of MoMA, and it’s separated into two different rooms.
-The first area (where you enter) has a long bar, some lounge-y tables, and a floor of larger tables without table cloths.
-(That means they’re casual.)
+The first area has a long bar, some lounge-y tables, and a semi-casual dining area.
 Walk-ins are accepted for this part of the restaurant, but you can also make a reservation.
-Stop by with your parents the next time you find yourselves staring at squiggles of paint on canvas in Midtown, and have some drinks with some bar food that’s better than any bar food you’ve had.
+Stop by with your parents the next time you find yourselves staring at squiggles of paint on canvas in Midtown, and have drinks with some bar food that’s better than any bar food you’ve had.

 This is a French wine bar on the edge of Little Italy, and you’ll need to drink here after your parents drag you around Soho.
-There’s a menu with a lot of small things to eat (chorizo, burrata, etc.), and they do over twenty wines by the glass.
-It’s also pretty cool in here, and your mom will appreciate like the decor.
+There’s a menu with a lot of small things to eat (chorizo, burrata, etc.), and they do over 20 wines by the glass.
+It’s also pretty cool in here - like the apartment in Paris you don’t own.

 If your parents come to visit and they aren’t the type to stare at shiny things in Midtown, bring them here.
 It’s a wine bar in the West Village with a little backyard that you weren’t expecting.
 The menu is comprised of many small plates, and the wines change frequently.
-This place is good for your parents, but it’s also good for date night if you want to schedule a Tinder thing for when your parent hang is over.
+This place is great for your parents, but it’s also good for date night if you want to schedule a Tinder thing for when your parent hang is over.

 The Ship is in a basement on Lafayette, but it’s a lot nicer than your average basement bar.
-They also do some excellent cocktails down here, and it doesn’t get too crowded.
-Your parents won’t mind sitting in one of their large booths, and you can all have fun trying to figure out why they went so hard with the nautical theme.
+They serve some excellent cocktails down here, and it doesn’t get too crowded.
+Your parents won’t mind sitting in one of their large booths, and you can all busy yourselves trying to figure out why they went so hard with the nautical theme.